Mohamed-Arafaath/Data_Mining/Data_Mining_2/readme.md

 ![RAVDESS Dataset](RAVDESS-Dataset.png)

 ## Overview
-This repository presents an advanced data mining project conducted as part of the Master's Degree in Data Science and Business Informatics at the University of Pisa.
+This repository presents an advanced data mining project conducted as part of the Data Internship at Synapsia-Al, Italy.
 The project extends the analysis of the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset, focusing on sophisticated techniques for binary and multi-class classification, regression, time-series analysis, and explainable AI (XAI).
 The goal is to enhance emotion recognition through feature selection, outlier detection, handling imbalanced data, and time-series pattern discovery, contributing to applications in audio-based emotion recognition, human-computer interaction, and sentiment analysis.

 ---